 - Withdrawal symptoms, including sweating, nausea, shakiness, and anxiety

 - Increased tolerance for alcohol

-Not only does alcohol abuse and dependency wreak havoc with individual lives and families, it is an economic burden to U.S. society costing nearly $185 billion annually.(6) The traditional approach for treating alcohol dependence, which is psychosocial support, such as counseling and a 12 step program has a dismal failure rate.
+Not only does alcohol abuse and dependency wreck havoc with individual lives and families, it is an economic burden to U.S. society costing nearly $185 billion annually.(6) The traditional approach for treating alcohol dependence, which is psychosocial support, such as counseling and a 12 step program has a dismal failure rate.
 Now, many experts agree that the best programs should include a combination of medication and psychosocial support.(7)(8) At Gracer Behavioral Health Services, we use Vivitrol in combination with counseling and group therapy.